What is renewable energy?

 How much of the world's energy comes from renewable sources?

-In 2009, the world relied on renewable sources for around 13.1% of its primary energy supply, according to IEA statistics.
-Renewables accounted for 19.5% of global electricity generation and 3% of global energy consumption for road transport in the same year.
+In 2012, the world relied on renewable sources for around 13.2% of its total primary energy supply, and in 2013 renewables accounted for almost 22% of global electricity generation, a 5% increase from 2012.

 What are variable renewables?

 Variable renewables include wind, solar, wave and tidal energy, and are based on sources that fluctuate during the course of any given day or season.
 Variability is not new to power systems, which must constantly balance the supply and variable demand for electricity and face all kind of contingencies.
 However, large shares of variable renewables supply may increase pressure on power systems, which may need increased flexibility to respond to this balancing issue.
 More flexible generating capacities (e.g. gas and hydro power plants), interconnections, storage (e.g. with pumped-hydro plants), and/or load-management empowered by smart grids, can be combined to provide the required flexibility.

 In the IEA scenarios, what is the outlook for renewables?

 Renewables increase their penetration significantly in all long-term scenarios.
 For example, in the central scenario of the World Energy Outlook, the New Policies Scenario – which takes account of broad policy commitments and plans that have been announced by countries – renewable electricity generation nearly triples from 2012 to 2040.
 In the 450 Scenario – which is in line with limiting global warming to about 2°C – renewables grow even more; by a factor of more than 3.5.
 As a carbon dioxide emissions reduction option, renewables and biofuels come in second only to energy efficiency improvements in IEA scenarios.